linuxfanboy4/EasyBox/README.md

 ## Support

 For support issues, please review the project documentation or open an issue in the project repository.
+Include relevant logs from install.log and metadata files when reporting issues.